-The smoked loin of Pork is a family favorite and very delicious cut.
+The loin of Pork is a family favourite and a very delicious cut.
 With just a few ingredients, Vegetables and Potatoes you can create a very Irish meal.
-The gravy is optional, however it adds that wholesome flavour.
+The gravy is optional, however, it adds that wholesome flavour.

 - The Smokin’ Butcher’s loin of pork.

 - 1 small onion